Christian M. 8 min read

 1) Incineration harms recycling

-According to numerous studies, a lot of the waste disposed of in general waste bins (i.e. residual waste) is actually made of easily recyclable materials like food waste, paper and cardboard, glass, recyclable plastics and metal.
-This is not surprising given the low proportion of businesses that are actually compliant with devolved waste regulations.
+According to numerous studies, a lot of the waste disposed of in general waste bins (i.e. residual waste) is actually made of easily recyclable materials like commercial food waste, paper and cardboard, glass, recyclable plastics and metal.
+This is not surprising given the low proportion of businesses that are actually compliant with commercial waste regulations.

 While we don’t have estimates for commercial waste collections, as much as 50% of domestic and municipal waste (which we can use as a proxy) is composed of easy recyclables, implying that much of the incinerated waste should actually be reused or recycled.